 Change the Text of 10.2.12.2.1, as shown

 updateSlaveTime(): updates the global variable clockSlaveTime (see 10.2.3.3), based on information received from the SiteSync and LocalClock entities.
 It is the responsibility of the application to filter slave times appropriately (see B.3 and B.4 for examples).
-As one example, clockSlaveTime can be incremented by localClockTickInterval (see 10.2.3.18) divided by rateRatio member of the received PortSyncSync structure.
+As one example, clockSlaveTime can be incremented by localClockTickInterval (see 10.2.3.18) multiplied by rateRatio member of the received PortSyncSync structure.
 If no time-aware system is grandmaster-capable, i.e., gmPresent is FALSE, then clockSlaveTime is set to the time provided by the LocalClock.
 This function is invoked when rcvdLocalClockTick is TRUE.

 10.3 Best master clock selection and announce interval setting state machines